edimetia3d/cppLox/README.md

    * `break/continue` in loops.
    * comma expression, `[a,b,c,d]` style list expression and `a[i]` style element indexing.
    * built in `Tensor`(n-dimension dense matrix) support.

+# More about JIT

+* The JIT backend is intended to be a tutorial too, the initial implementation is basically a copy of [MLIR Toy Tutorial](https://mlir.llvm.org/docs/Tutorials/Toy), check the commit `79e477` to see a how the Toy6 is implemented in Lox

 # Build